ryanabach/MMAT/README.md

-Ôªø# MMAT-MDM Migration Analysis Tool
+# MMAT-MDM Migration Analysis Tool

-Microsoft created the MDM Migration Analysis Tool ‚Äì aka MMAT  - to help.
+Microsoft created the MDM Migration Analysis Tool ñ aka MMAT  - to help.
 MMAT will determine which Group Policies have been set for a target user/computer and cross-reference against its built-in list of supported MDM policies.
 MMAT will then generate both XML and HTML reports indicating the level of support for each Group Policy in terms of MDM equivalents.